 Even women who aren’t pregnant often need to supplement their dietary iron intake.
 When you’re expecting a baby, that need increases significantly.
-Prenatal vitamins typically contain iron but, for most women expecting a baby, the amount of iron in prenatal supplements is not enough.
+Prenatal vitamins typically contain iron, but the amount of iron in prenatal supplements is not enough for most women expecting a baby.

 Iron supplements for pregnancy provide an effective, affordable way to support your overall health and well-being, along with that of your baby.

-According to the Mayo Clinic, iron deficiency anemia during pregnancy may prevent your body from producing an adequate supply of red blood cells, which are necessary for supplying oxygen to your growing baby.
+According to the Mayo Clinic, may prevent your body from producing an adequate supply of red blood cells necessary for supplying oxygen to your growing baby.
 Pregnant women suffering from IDA also face an increased risk of postpartum depression.

-Symptoms of pregnancy-related IDA include fatigue, yellowish or pale skin, cold hands and feet, headache, dizziness, shortness of breath, irregular heartbeat and chest pain.
+Low iron in pregnancy symptoms include fatigue, yellowish or pale skin, cold hands and feet, headache, dizziness, shortness of breath, irregular heartbeat, and chest pain.

 Do You Need Pregnancy Iron Supplements?

-According to the National Institutes for Health (NIH), taking iron supplements for pregnancy can reduce the risk of anemia significantly.
+According to the National Institutes for Health (NIH), taking iron supplements for pregnancy can significantly reduce the risk of anemia.
 Supplementation also decreases the risk of low birth weight.

 Talking to your OB/GYN and potentially being screened for anemia risk is the best way to determine whether you should take an iron supplement.
-Your medical practitioner can also provide guidelines about the appropriate dosage for your optimal health.
+Your medical practitioner can also provide guidelines about the appropriate dosage to avoid low iron in pregnancy.

-The need for supplementation may increase if your diet does not provide a sufficient amount of iron.
+The need for supplementation may increase if your diet does not provide sufficient iron.
 NIH reports that pregnant women need, on average, 27 milligrams of iron per day – as compared to the 15 to 18 milligrams per day required by women who are not pregnant or nursing.

 Some additional factors that may indicate you need supplementation include having morning sickness with vomiting, having a history of anemia, being pregnant with multiple babies, and having closely spaced pregnancies.